gajananan/integrity-shield-testscenario/02_install-scenarios/01_VERIFICATION_KEY_SETUP.md

 ### Expected Result:

- After a minute, the above steps will create  secret (that includes the verification key) in selected ACM managed cluster(s), so you can start confirming results below.
+ Confirm the results below after a minute.

  [OC-HUB]
- 1. Confirm secret is successfully created in ACM Hub Cluster
+ 1. Confirm a secret with name `keyring-secret` is successfully created in ACM Hub Cluster as shown below.

     [Command]